duneanalytics/docs/docs/query/index.md

 3. **[Columnar storage format](storage.md)** Optimized for fast reads, this format organizes data in columns rather than rows, enabling quick access to single columns for aggregation or filtering.
 4. **[Querying a query](query-a-query.md)**: DuneSQL allows you to query a query, which is great for creating reusable queries, building up complex queries, and reusing queries as views.

+!!! warning "Sunsetting Old Query Engines"
+    We are sunsetting our old query engines, SparkSQL and PostgreSQL.
+Please find all information in the [Old Query Engines](Old-Query-Engines/index.md) section of our documentation.

 ## Using DuneSQL

 DuneSQL is our query engine for blockchain data.
 It is a fork of TrinoSQL, which is an open-source, distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.